 If the user details between the Messages app on your iPhone/iPad and the one on your Mac do not match, then that would be the reason why the Messages app on your Mac doesn’t sync your conversations with the app on your iOS device (and vice versa).
 Therefore, the first thing we suggest that you do is to check the settings of both apps, starting with the one on your iPhone/iPad.

-- On the iOS device, open Settings and from there go to Messages > Send & Receive.
+- On the iOS device, open Settings, and from there go to Messages > Send & Receive.

-- Look at entries below “You can be reached by iMessage at” – make sure that the email address and phone number listed there are the ones you want to be reached at and that there’s a checkmark next to them.
+- Look at the entries below “You can be reached by iMessage at” – make sure that the email address and phone number listed there are the ones you want to be reached at and that there’s a checkmark next to them.

 - Next, on your Mac, open the Messages app, select Messages from the menu bar (at the top), and then select Preferences.

-- Select the Accounts/iMessage tab, and check what’s below “You can be reached by iMessage at” – the email and phone number show there must match the ones in the settings of the Messages app on your iOS device and there must be checkmarks next to them.
+- Select the Accounts/iMessage tab, and check what’s below “You can be reached by iMessage at” – the email and phone number shown there must match the ones in the settings of the Messages app on your iOS device and there must be checkmarks next to them.